Geometric Complexity Theory IV: nonstandard quantum group for the Kronecker problem: Bases for modules

 The Clebsch-Gordon (Wigner) coefficients (CGCs) of this tensor product are defined by the formula

-where $N$ and $K$ range over Gelfand-Tsetlin tableau of shapes $\alpha$ and $\beta$, respectively, and $\bracket{M}_r$ denotes the Gelfand-Tsetlin basis element of $V_{q,\gamma,r}(V)$ in (\ref{eqdecomptensor}) labelled by the Gelfand-Tsetlin tableau $M$ of shape $\gamma$.
-We denote $C_{N K M,r}^{\alpha,\beta,\gamma}$ by simply $C_{N K M,r}$ if the shapes are understood in a context.
-Furthermore, if the multiplicity of $V_{q,\gamma}(V)$ is one in (\ref{eqdecomptensor}), we denote $C_{N K M,r}$ by $C_{N K M}$.
-These coefficients have been intensively studied in the literature; cf. \cite{klimyk,vilenkin} and the references therein.
-An explicit formula for them is known when either $V_{q,\alpha}(V)$ or $V_{q,\beta}(V)$ is a fundamental vector representation, or more generally, a symmetric representation.
+where $N$ and $K$ range over Gelfand-Tsetlin tableaux of shapes $\lambda$ and $\mu$, respectively, and $\bracket{M}_i$ denotes the Gelfand-Tsetlin basis element of $(V_\nu)_i$ in \eqref{eqdecomptensor} labeled by the Gelfand-Tsetlin tableau $M$ of shape $\nu$.
+By orthonormality, \eqref{e CGCs} can be inverted to obtain

+where the bar denotes complex conjugation, $\nu$ and $i$ range as in the right-hand side of \eqref{eqdecomptensor}, and $M$ ranges over Gelfand-Tsetlin tableaux of shape $\nu$.

+We denote $C_{N K M,i}^{\lambda,\mu,\nu}$ by simply $C_{N K M,i}$ if the shapes are understood.
+These coefficients have been intensively studied in the literature; see \cite{KS,vilenkin} and the references therein.
+An explicit formula for them is known when either $V_\lambda$ or $V_\mu$ is a fundamental vector representation, or more generally, a symmetric representation.
 In the presence of multiplicities, the Clebsch-Gordon coefficients are not uniquely determined, and do not have explicit formulae in general.

-We now briefly recall explicit formulae for the fundamental Clebsch-Gordon coeffficients--i.e., when $V_{q,\alpha}(V)$ or $V_{q,\beta}(V)$ is a fundamental representation.

-Suppose the multiplicity of each irreducible representation in the tensor product decomposition (\ref{eqdecomptensor}) is one, as in the fundamental case.
-Then each CGC $C_{N K M}$ is a product of so called reduced CGC's, which depend on the consecutive two rows of $N,K,M$.
-The $s$-reduced CGC is denoted by the symbol

-where $N_s$ denote the $s$-th row of the Gelfand-Tsetlin tableau $N$.
-Let us assume that $V_{q,\beta}(V)$ is a fundamental representation.
-Then each (valid) reduced CGC is either of the form: